LEO0331/craftfocus/docs/ARCHITECTURE_DEEP_DIVE_EN.md

 **Why not now**
 - More failure windows and rollback complexity in client.

 ## D4.
-Client fallback in claim flows
+Server-authoritative claim and reward flows
 **Chosen**
-- `claimOfficialInventoryItem` and `claimListingWithSeeds` try client fallback + multiple RPC signatures.
+- Official claims, listing claims, room placement, and focus rewards use versioned, server-authoritative RPCs.

-**Why this instead of strict RPC-only**
+**Why this instead of client fallback**
-- Improves resiliency during mixed migration states and older deployed clients.
+- Prevents the client from partially changing wallet or inventory state when a request fails.
-- Unblocks users when backend function signatures changed.
+- Keeps authorization, idempotency, and concurrency control in the database transaction.

 **Trade-offs**
-- Duplicated logic (RPC + client fallback).
+- Client and deployed schema must be released together.
-- Must carefully rollback wallet updates in client path.
+- A failed RPC needs clear user feedback and a retry after the backend is healthy.

 **Alternative considered**
-- Break hard on any RPC mismatch.
+- Client-orchestrated fallback writes.

 **Why not now**
-- Poor UX and revenue/progression blocking in MVP.
+- They weaken the server authority boundary and can create inconsistent economic state.

 ## D5.
 Wallet as canonical seed source (`user_wallets`)
 **Chosen**